IonFly/TDA_client_examples/setup.md

 What this will do is form a URL that the user will then paste into the web browser of their choice.
 Follow the instructions and a token will be generated at the specified path.

-The API key is generated when initializing an application through the developer portal, see section '## Start an Application' for instructions.
+The API key is generated when initializing an application through the developer portal, see section [Create Application](#create-application) for instructions.

 The user will be taken to a login screen, here use your trading account user/pass to authenticate (not the developer account).

-## Run a Simple Client to Obtain Price Quotes
+### Fetch Price Quotes Example

 The following code snippet was borrowed and amplified from the `tda-api` readthedocs page. ( [Link](https://tda-api.readthedocs.io/en/stable/client.html) )

-Assuming the `api_key` and `token_path` are valid, the following should saved *APPL* price data to *report.json*.
+Assuming the `api_key` and `token_path` are valid, the following should save *APPL* historical price data to *report.json*.

 ``` python
 import httpx  # Original forgot import  =/